Selling in Tough Times

 And when the contract came back, who got the call, who got the work?

 Why? because she was alongside her customers as an equal partner in the supplier / customer relationship.

-And when she got the work, she was told, she was the only person who called during that time, and the buyer valued that.
-Everyone else stopped calling, and when things picked up, they started again.
+And when she got the work, she was told, she was the only person who called during that down time, and the buyer valued that.
+Everyone else stopped calling, but when things picked up, they all started again.